 Before submitting the application

-Before submitting the application, each applicant must contact the professor in charge of their intended research field to discuss beginning and supervising doctoral studies.
+Before submitting the application, each applicant must contact a supervising professor who is responsible in their intended research field to doctoral studies and the supervision of the studies.
 Applicants are urged to ensure that their expertise and research interests are commensurate with the research group (and those of the supervising professor of their studies) that they apply to.

 - preliminary research plan

 - possibilities for funding the research work (full-time applicants must have acquired funding for at least 6 months when applying; plans to apply for funding is not sufficient for a full-time status)

 - aim and impact of the research